Diverse metropolis: Ways to contribute

 Is your residential project subject to the By-law for a Diverse Metropolis?
 Your contribution to Montréal’s supply of social, affordable and family housing can take a number of forms.

-Contributions can be made on or off the project site (within a maximum radius of 2 km of the project and for a slightly higher contribution).
-For downtown projects (area 1), contributions must be made in the same area.
+You can make your contribution on or off the project site (within a radius of 2 km from the project limits and for a slightly higher contribution).
+For downtown projects (Area 1), contributions must be made in the same area.

 Online service